-- 1. Place post in center of hole. - 2.
+- 1. Place post in center of hole.
+Each post weight 250 to 330 lbs. - 2.
 Make sure post "H" shape is aligned correctly with all other posts facing the designated direction - 3.
 Fill post hole with pre-mixed wet concrete (Pre-mixed concrete: one part cement, two parts sand, three parts gravel.
 Add enough water to make it thick but not chunky. - 4.
 Pour concrete into the hole up to ground level.
 Poke the air bubbles out of the concrete with a 1-by-2 board. - 5.
 Level the post with a bubble level - 6.
 Check the level and adjust the post if necessary.